How Do I Choose The Best Child Psychologist For My Child’s Mental Health?

 If you have a friend who has a child in therapy, it may be a good idea to ask them for a recommendation.
 These are people you trust and care about, and chances are they have similar reservations about who they trust with their child’s mental health.
 You may also trust their opinion, so if they tell you that their therapist is great, you can take it to heart.

-Meet them yourself
+Meet with child psychologists yourself

 It may be a good idea to meet with any therapist who could be working with your child.
 During this initial meeting, you can talk to them about their background, training, methods, and philosophy.
 You may also want to inquire about any techniques they may use to treat your child’s specific mental health challenges.
 If possible, you could also talk with a fellow parent of a child who has been in therapy with the specific provider you’re considering.

-Don’t pick the first one
+Don’t pick the first child psychologist you find

 A child psychologist could have a significant impact on your child’s mental health now and in the future.
 Since this is an important decision, it could be a good idea to weigh your options.
 This may require talking to numerous different therapists before choosing the best one.
 Even if you live in a small town where there are limited options, you may want to talk to at least three providers.
 These could be psychologists you’ve researched yourself or those you’ve been referred to.
 Your child’s mental health matters, so you may want to do your due diligence to select the highest quality mental health professional you can find.

-Evaluate their credentials
+Evaluate their child psychology credentials

 When considering psychologists, you might want to ask about the providers’ credentials and educational background.
 You may want someone who has plenty of experience working with children.
 A guidance counselor or your child's doctor may be able to help you evaluate different credentials, but there are some basic things to know before you start: